Visual effects in film have expansively grown. From 2d animation to 3d animation.

 Just visit any of the number of production studios in Los Angeles.
 You’ll see for yourself that the process is far more than meets the eye.

 The director may have an idea for a character in mind.
-But it’s up to the Art Department to translate those ideas into computer-generated elements.
+But it’s up to the Art Department and Creative Director to translate those ideas into computer-generated elements.

 They help to draft out scenes, storyboards, and photorealistic artworks.
 In a way, it’s like presenting a model as a menu for all that their computers are capable of creating.